dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Person [name=Mike, age=30, weight=0]
 ```
 Define custom `writeObject` and `readObject`:
-* they should be declared `private` - otherwise it won't be invoked
+* they should be declared `private` - otherwise they won't be invoked
 * java serialize all non-static and non-transient fields.
 If we want to serialize them too, or just have a custom logic we should implement 2 methods.
 * order of reading should correspond with order of writing. weight was written first so it should be read first.
 * in every class that implements `Serializable` java inserts 2 methods